exercism/haskell/README.md

 The test suite should be derived from the respective `problem-specifications/exercises/<exercise-name>/canonical-data.json` and comply to some formatting and coding standards (to get an idea you may look at some of the existing tests).

 ## Running Tests
-In order to be accepted by Travis-CI, every exercise must be registered in `config.json`, it must compile without warnings and the example solution must pass the tests without failures.
+In order to be accepted by GitHub Actions, every exercise must be registered in `config.json`, it must compile without warnings and the example solution must pass the tests without failures.
 Additionally the tests should not run longer than a few seconds.